 The Best German Christmas Markets – Germany in Winter

 German Christmas Markets are magical.
 I don’t know if it is the sweet smells of Glühwein and sugar-coated roast almonds, the delicious Bratwurst in a bun or the sparkling lights and festive decorations that have mesmerized me since childhood.
 Growing up in Germany, Christmas Markets are part of my earliest Childhood memories.
-As my birthday is in the end of November, my sister’s gift to me each year was a trip to the local Christmas market in Würzburg and always was one of my favorite days spent with my big sister.
+As my birthday is at the end of November, my sister’s gift to me each year was a trip to the local Christmas market in Würzburg and always was one of my favorite days spent with my big sister.

 If you are visiting Germany in Winter, there are many options for you to visit German Christmas Markets (or two) during your trip.
 Pretty much every town has at least a small Christmas market and since I have not visited them all, I reached out to my travel blogging friends about their recommendations for a list of the best German Christmas Markets and the dates they are open, so you can plan accordingly.

 Germany is a popular winter destination, so if you want to experience it this year, make your reservations soon.
 For the best flight deals, I recommend using Skyscanner.
 It is my favorite flight search engine and I’ve regularly found flights from the US in high season to Germany for below $750 RT.